civicrm/cxnapp/doc/admin-screen.md

    or `label` option would be more complex.
  * The links typically include authentication tokens so that an admin does not need to perform additional authentication.
 These tokens must be generated dynamically.
  * The URLs may change as the application evolves.
-If they URLs were included literally in `metadata.json`, any evolution would require publication and review/approval of a new `metadata.json`.
+If the URLs were included literally in `metadata.json`, any evolution would require publication and review/approval of a new `metadata.json`.